Mekaillzm/Zeug_project/README.md

 - For example, the value will be "No" at first.
 Then,  hourlyUpdate() will query it every hour, setting it to "Yes" permanently when the billing date is 6 hours away, until you reset it to "No", by using the Tap To Update feature, or the POST command with value = 5
 - The billing cycle duration can be configured in E32.
 Enter the number of days the phone package lasts here.
 The due date will be set to 11:59 PM on the final day.

+# Logs
+Logs for the exercise and stretch routine are also entered automatically.
+The curretn routine and timestamp are stored.

+The routines, alongside their designated numeric code are entered below.
+Note that these codes are arbitrary, but still hard-coded.

+Routines:

+1. Exercise:
+   - Biceps & Back: 1
+   - Tricepts & Shoulders: 2
+   - Legs: 3
+2: Stretch:
+  - 1: 1
+  - 2: 2